7ehuang/elaine.github.io/_publications/barred_from_better_medicine.md

 ---
-title: "Barred from better medicine?
-Reexamining the regulatory barriers to the inclusion of prisoners in research."
+title: 'Barred from better medicine?
+Reexamining the regulatory barriers to the inclusion of prisoners in research.'
 collection: publications
 category: elsi
 permalink: /publication/barred_from_better_medicine